 If you list family members on your entry, they are not required to apply for a visa or to immigrate or travel with you.
-However, if you fail to include an eligible dependent on your original entry, your case will be disqualified at the time of your visa interview, and no visas will be issued to you or any of your family members.
-This only applies to those who were family members at the time the original application was submitted, not those acquired at a later date.
-Your spouse, if eligible to enter, may still submit a separate entry even though he or she is listed on your entry, as long as both entries include details about all dependents in your family (see FAQ #12 above).
+However, if you fail to include an eligible dependent on your original entry or, list someone who is not your dependent, your case will be disqualified at the time of your visa interview, and no visas will be issued to you or any of your family members.
+This only applies to those who were family members at the time the entry was submitted, not those acquired at a later date.
+Your spouse, if eligible to enter, may still submit a separate entry even though he or she is listed on your entry, as long as both entries include details about all dependents in your family (see FAO #12 above).